-The principal activity of the Fund during the financial year was the investment and management of securities in accordance with its investment objectives and guidelines as set out in the Product Disclosure Statement (PDS) and in accordance with the provisions of the Constitution.
+The principal activity of the Fund during the period was the investment and management of securities in accordance with its investment objectives and guidelines as set out in the Product Disclosure Statement (PDS) and in accordance with the provisions of the Constitution.

-The Fund did not have any employees during the financial year (2019: nil).

-No significant change in the nature of these activities occurred during the financial year (2019: nil).
+The Fund did not have any employees during the period.
+No significant change in the nature of these activities occurred during the period.